12 Must-Have Travel Items

 5. Travel Pillow

 Having a travel pillow is great if you’re in for a long flight or train ride.
 There are many different styles of travel pillow out there, from the traditional U-shaped pillows to ones you can inflate.
 However, the one I like best is the Trtl travel pillow.
-It functions almost like a neck brace, keeping your head semi-upright and comfortable, so that you don’t wake up on a stranger’s shoulder (not that I have any personal experience doing that).
+It functions similar to a neck brace, keeping your head semi-upright and comfortable, so that you don’t wake up on a stranger’s shoulder (not that I have any personal experience doing that).
+It makes for the best shoulder-rest nap of your life.

 6. Shampoo Tubes